-The Iowa Department of Veterans Affairs hereby proposes to amend Chapter 4, "Agency Procedure for Rule Making," Iowa Administrative Code.
+The Iowa Department of Veterans Affairs hereby amends Chapter 4, "Agency Procedure for Rule Making," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 35A.5(12).
+This rule making is adopted under the authority provided in Iowa Code section 35A.5(12).

 State or Federal Law Implemented